All Products

 You can call the createRangeIterator operation to read data whose primary key values are in the specified range by using an iterator.

 Tablestore SDK for Java provides the TableStoreReader class that encapsulates the BatchGetRow operation.
-You can use this class to concurrently query data of a data table.
+You can use this class to concurrently query data in a data table.
 TableStoreReader also supports multi-table queries, statistics on query status, row-level callback, and custom configurations.

 Prerequisites